cristianr503/TeredoIP-Reset/README.md

 2. Run this Bat Script as Administrator.
 3. Open the Windows 10 Xbox app and join a party.

+Note: Sometimes you may have to run this script then restart your computer and run it again.

 You're Welcome!